patient resources

 Information about retinal disease

-• My Retina Tracker®mrt.fightingblindness.org.
-FFB’s patient registry.
-Free to join; helps you stay informed about clinical trials and research relevant to your specific diagnosis.
+- My Retina Tracker®, my.fightingblindness.org.
+A patient registry that helps individuals with inherited retinal disease stay informed about clinical trials and research relevant to their specific diagnosis.

 Clinical trials